rodrigovivi/linux/drm-misc.rst

 =============

 Small drivers, where a full tree is overkill, can be maintained in drm-misc.
-For now it's just an experiment with a few drivers to figure out a working process.
+For now there are just a few drivers maintained in drm-misc, but we can slowly add more to figure out how to make this scale.
 Slightly different rules apply:

 * Small is measured in patches merged per kernel release.
 The occasional big patch series is still acceptable if it's not a common thing (e.g. new hw